brettle/DeepBlueRobotics.github.io/README.md

  4. Run `bundle install` to install any missing gems.
  5. Install [Node.js](https://nodejs.org/en/) and [npx](https://www.npmjs.com/package/npx), if they are not already installed.
  6. Run `npx netlify-cms-proxy-server &` to run a dummy Netlify CMS identity server in the background.
- 7. Run `bundle exec jekyll serve --safe` to run Jekyll which will generate a static site at http://127.0.0.1:4000 and update it whenever one of the source files changes.
+ 7. Run `bundle exec jekyll serve --safe` to use Jekyll to generate a static site at http://127.0.0.1:4000 and update it whenever one of the source files changes.
  8. View the local copy of the site at http://127.0.0.1:4000, and make changes using the admin interface at http://127.0.0.1:4000/admin, or using a text editor.
- 9. When you are finished making changes, commit them, pull (resolving conflicts if necessary, and push.
+ 9. When you are finished making changes, commit them, pull (resolving conflicts as needed), and push.
  10. [Request merging of your changes into the production website](#requesting-merging-of-changes-into-the-production-website).

 # Behind the Scenes